The Book of Wonder: Reception

 Padraic Colum reviewed The Book of Wonder for the Irish Times, using "The Wonderful Window" as a metaphor for Dunsany himself.
 He described the main character of Dunsany's previous stories as Time, and his world as "curiously elementary", full of simple and terrible happenings.
 However, he noted that though the new stories in The Book of Wonder were less marvellous, they were more closely related to the real world and more psychologically complex.

+In a 1981 review of The Dictionary of Imaginary Places by Alberto Manguel and Gianni Guadalupi, Naomi Mitchison praised The Book of Wonder and its illustrations as "a real imagination stirrer".